groupdocs-assembly/GroupDocs.Assembly-Products/english/assembly/net/_index.md

       # more_feature_loop
       - title: "Support for Template Elements"
         content: |
           GroupDocs.Assembly for .NET API gives you control to work with numerous template elements.
 You can work with formatted text blocks, HTML blocks, Images, Charts, Hyperlinks and Bar Codes (through Barcode Fonts).
 Repeated blocks & Conditional blocks are also supported including list items and table rows.
-You can also dynamically merge table cells containing the same text based on template expressions for spreadsheets, presentations, documents, and emails with HTML and RTF bodies.‎
+You can also dynamically merge table cells containing the same text based on template expressions for spreadsheets, presentations, documents, and emails with HTML and RTF bodies.

       # more_feature_loop
       - title: "Working with List Reports"